 While everyone is experiencing the impact of COVID-19, it can be overwhelming to figure out how to help people you love - especially family and friends who are immunocompromised.
-Danielle Brown, RN, BSN, OCN, CN-BN, ONN-CG, Sarah Cannon Director of Navigation with the North Florida Division and Michelle Sawdon, RN, Sarah Cannon Breast Cancer and GI Cancer Nurse Navigator at Ocala Regional Medical Center, share what you should know about how COVID-19 is impacting people with cancer, and ways that you and your loved ones can support them during these times.
+Danielle Brown, MBA, BSN, OCN, CN-BN, ONN-CG, Sarah Cannon Director of Navigation with the North Florida Division and Michelle Sawdon, RN, Sarah Cannon Senior Oncology Nurse Navigator at Ocala Regional Medical Center, share what you should know about how COVID-19 is impacting people with cancer, and ways that you and your loved ones can support them during these times.

 How is COVID-19 impacting cancer patients?

 Cancer and cancer treatment may cause a person to have a weakened immune system, making it more difficult for the body to fight infection.
 Many immunocompromised patients who were already limiting contact prior to COVID-19 may now experience complete isolation.

 Cancer patients may not be able to pause or postpone treatment, requiring them to go into hospitals or centers for their care, where they may be nervous about exposing themselves to the virus.

 Depending on the situation, a patient may need to adjust their current care or delay their treatment schedules and regimens, which can cause fear and anxiety.
 They may have already had a plan in place, but are now having to rethink those decisions and consider more factors than ever before.